 What diseases can veterans develop as a consequence of PFAS exposure?

 Exposure to PFAS has been found to have a strong causal relation with multiple types of cancer.
 Nevertheless, it can also result in other diseases, which may also take a heavy toll on your health.
 As a general rule, the longer you were exposed to PFAS, the more chances you have of coming to struggle with a serious disease.
 It is important to know that there are only certain diseases for which you can file a toxic exposure claim to recover compensation, as there must be a definitive connection between your diagnosis and PFAS exposure.
-The following are the diagnoses that make you eligible for compensation:

 The family members of veterans who were stationed at Maxwell Air Force Base with them and developed one of these diseases are also eligible for compensation and can thereby file a toxic exposure claim as well.
 Lastly, if you were pregnant during your stay at this military base and gave birth to a child with health problems, you are entitled to filing a toxic exposure claim to recover compensation on their behalf as well.
 Regardless of the circumstances of your exposure to PFAS on Maxwell Air Force Base, our resourceful legal team will thoroughly assess your case and subsequently help you obtain the money you deserve for your suffering from the liable AFFF companies.